aquafenaa/FooBar/README.md

 # FooBar
 This is the source code for a discord bot.
-It contains features that I think are useful, as well as features I find funny for my personal server
+It contains features that I think are useful, as well as features I find funny for my personal server.
 If you would like to add this bot to your own server, feel free!
 If you encounter any issues or have suggestions, please create a report [here](https://github.com/aquafenaa/FooBar/issues)
 ----
 ### Features